 Concluding remarks

 An easy approach to increase the reach of your network without investing in additional hardware is to set up your Tenda Router as Access Point.
-You can quickly set up your Tenda router as an access point, increase Wi-Fi coverage, and offer dependable internet access throughout your house or place of business by reading this tutorial.
+By following this guide, you can rapidly configure your Tenda router as an access point, expand Wi-Fi coverage, and provide dependable internet access across your home or place of business.

 FAQs